kevin-eapen/Pewlett-Hackard-Analysis/README.md

 ### Challenge Deliverable 1: The Number of Retiring Employees by Title

-To begin the analysis, we created a table called 'retirement_titles' (displayed below) that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
+To begin this part of the analysis, we created a table called 'retirement_titles' (displayed below) that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
 The table returned 133,766 rows of data.
 However, some employee ID numbers were duplicated since a single employee can hold multiple titles throughout their career at the company.

 __retirement_titles__
 ![table](Images/retirement_titles.png)

-In order to deal with the duplicate rows so that only a single title is displayed for each unique employee ID, we created another table called 'unique_titles' (displayed below).
+In order to deal with the duplicate rows, so that only a single title is displayed for each unique employee ID, we created another table called 'unique_titles' (displayed below).
 The 'unique_titles' table holds the employee ID, first name, last name, and the most recent title for each employee in the 'retirement_titles' table.
 The table returned 72,458 rows of data.
 This means that there were over 60,000 duplicate rows removed, leaving us with 72,458 individual current employees reaching retirement soon.

 __unique_titles__
 ![table](Images/unique_titles.png)